transmitly/transmitly/README.md

 # Transactional Communications
-Transmitly is a powerful and vendor-agnostic communication library designed to simplify and enhance the process of sending transactional messages across various platforms.
+Transmitly™ is a powerful and vendor-agnostic communication library designed to simplify and enhance the process of sending transactional messages across various platforms.
 With its easy-to-use API, developers can seamlessly integrate email, SMS, and other messaging services into their applications, ensuring reliable and efficient delivery of critical notifications.
 Built for flexibility and scalability, Transmitly supports multiple communication channels, allowing you to focus on building great applications while it handles the complexity of message transmission.

 ## Show me the code!
 Want to jump right into the code?
 Take a look at the [various sample projects](https://github.com/transmitly/transmitly/tree/main/samples).